 - The calling peer ID identifies the initiating peer DS-user.
-The calling peer ID will be either a 24-bit ICAO - 1375 aircraft identifier or a 3-8 character ICAO facility designation and have the format 24 to 64 bits.
-This is - 1376 an optional field with D-START. - 1377 If the D-DATA primitive is for A620 FANS 1/A data, then this field is an 8 byte mandatory field and the - meaning of this field is defined to be the Center Name.
+The calling peer ID will be either a 24-bit ICAO - aircraft identifier or a 3-8 character ICAO facility designation and have the format 24 to 64 bits.
+This is - 1644 an optional field with D-START. - 1645 If the D-DATA or D-START primitive is for AOC data downlink, then this field is an 8 byte optional field - and the meaning of this field is redefined to be the ICAO flight ID.
+This field will be populated by the - aircraft whenever the flight ID has changed or the aircraft has re-authenticated. - 1648 If the D-DATA or D-START primitive is for FANS 1/A data downlink, then this field is a 4-7 byte mandatory field and the meaning of this field is defined to be the Center Name.